 The central aim of the subproject is to promote outdoor physical activity (PA) in older adults (aged >=65 years).
 Specific aims of the subproject are:

 - The development, implementation and evaluation of a PA promotion program for older adults.

 - Investigation of efficacy of the short track PRECEED-PROCEED model (PPM) developed in the first funding phase in random communities.

 - Strengthening the evidence base for preventive PA in the context of healthy ageing including individual and contextual factors enabling PA interventions among older adults.

 - To identify factors predisposing, enabling and reinforcing outdoor PA in older adults.

-We will follow a CBPR approach using a PRECEDE-PROCEED model (PPM).
-The PPM is a framework that helps identifying specific intervention targets, allows integration of individual and environmental factors, and includes consideration of organisational, administrative and policy aspects that might hinder or support the practical implementation of the programme.
-The developed PA promotion programme will subsequently be implemented and evaluated (impact, process, and outcome) and prerequisites for transferability will be investigated (see Box).
+In the second funding phase, we will follow a CBPR approach using the short track PPM to develop an intervention program.
+The short track PPM is a framework that helps identifying specific intervention targets, allows integration of individual and environmental factors, and includes consideration of organizational, administrative and policy aspects that might hinder or support the practical implementation of the program.
+The developed PA promotion program will subsequently be implemented and evaluated (impact, process, and outcome).

 PD Dr. Karin Bammann, Institute for Public Health und Nursing Research (IPP) (Head of Project)